ahmed-mahraf/Frogger-Clone/README.md

 # Frogger Clone
-Year 1 of University 2017/18: Implementing a version of Frogger, using the SFML Library
+Year 1 of University 2017/18: Implementing a version of Frogger, using the SFML Library  (Change to Debug x86)

 [X] The player controls a frog character which is rectangular in shape.
 The frog and move left, right up and down.
 These movements should be linked to the